In this lesson you will analyze the connection between ISTE and Subject Standards and Teacher Professional Standards and Practices.

 The Relationship Between Standards-Based Teacher Evaluation Scores and Student Achievement

-This article from the Consortium for Research in Education by Anthony T. Milanowski, Steven M. Kimball, and Brad White is a replication and Extensions at Three Sites.
-This research based article demonstrates that teachers who are evaluated using a standards based framework typically realize higher student achievement.
+This article from the Consortium for Research is a research-based article demonstrating that teachers who are evaluated using a standards based framework typically realize higher student achievement.

 The Thoughtful Classroom Teacher Effectiveness Framework